Integralist/integralist.co.uk/content/posts/go-interfaces.md

 }
 ```

+> **NOTE**: If a field name is capitalised, then it is considered public, otherwise it's considered private.

 If an object in your code implements a `Bar` function, with the exact same signature (e.g. accepts a string and returns either a string or an error), then that object is said to _implement_ the `Foo` interface.

 An example of this would be: